bchareyre/yade-mpi/doc/sphinx/installation.rst

 and then "make doc" to build it.
 The generated files will be stored in your current build directory/doc/sphinx/_build.

-"make manpage" command generates and moves in a standard place manpages.
+"make manpage" command generates and moves manpages in a standard place.
+"make check" command executes standard test to check the functionality of compiled program.

 Yade can be compiled not only by GCC-compiler, but also by `CLANG <http://clang.llvm.org/>`_ front-end for the LLVM compiler.
 For that you set the environment variables CC and CXX